watsonfellowship/watson-51/_fellows/giorlando-ramirez.md

 ---

-The money we use, the sports we play, and other aspects of daily life are taken for granted.
-This last year, I unpacked what this means and how it happens.
-I explored how national identities are shaped in daily life, how people think about this, and where competing narratives fit in.
+The money we use, the sports we play, and other ordinary aspects of daily life hold powerful symbolism and imagery that tell stories about personal and national identity.
+I explored how national identities are shaped in daily life, how people think about this, and how they reconcile competing narratives.